 The vast majority of gay nightspots in metro Los Angeles - there are more than 40 of them - are in the city's gay epicenter, West Hollywood.
-You'll find a guide to West Hollywood gay nightlife here, and you can also learn about another nearby clutch of LGBT nightlife in the Long Beach Gay Bars gallery.
+There's another nearby clutch of LGBT nightlife in Long Beach.
 In LA proper, there are smatterings of gay bars downtown and in Hollywood, and a few more spots north in the San Fernando Valley, but the city's best overall destination for gay bar-hopping, cafe culture, and resto-lounging is Silver Lake and - to a lesser extent - neighboring Los Feliz.

 Note that you won't find a ton of lodging options right in Silver Lake, but the neighborhood is a relatively easy drive from West Hollywood, with its many gay-friendly hotels, including some good budget-minded options.